Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Horse Racing.md

 **Probabilities of rolling dice.** - Understanding the probabilities behind throwing pairs of dice.

-Last initially checked on 2025-01-12 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on
+Last initially checked on 2025-01-12 by Asmita Niyogi (an637@cam.ac.uk) and double-checked on 2025-01-26 by Jessica Trevelyan (jet81@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->